DTLaboratory/dtlab-scala-alligator/reference/README.md

 Look up a the state of an actor.

 Note that OpenAPI 3.0 does not support repeating path components that are very natural in REST.
+They feel variable numbers of segments means they are optional - they are not optional at all in the DtLab system.
+They are the way to point to the resource, making them correct use of path segments.
+The OpenAPI team's solution to turn the segents into query params is hacky and not followed here.
+To document a path for every supported level of parent / child relations would create massive duplication of documentation.
 So know that DtPaths in DtLab support deeper parent child paths than the spec creates examples for.  `/dtlab-alligator/actor/{grandParentTypeId}/{grandParentInstanceId}/{parentTypeId}/{parentInstanceId}/{typeId}/{instanceId}` is valid.

 <h3 id="get-dtlab-alligator-actorid-parameters">Parameters</h3>